Nicki Minaj Dissed By Meek Mill As He Takes Sides In Beef With Remy Ma

 Nicki saw the snap on Meek’s Instagram according to Hollywood Life and made her way through the comments, as the site claimed that Minaj liked a comment from a fan that read, “Pretty sad when all these mfers have to come together to take down one bad b****.
 Let’s see who’s left standing with all that doe in the end though.”

-The latest diss drama comes after Minaj went in on Trey last week, getting into a feud with Songz on Twitter after Ma claimed in her seven-minute long diss track, titled “ShETHER,” that Nicki and Trey once hooked up.
+The latest diss drama comes after Minaj went in on Trey last week, getting into a feud with Songz on Twitter after Ma claimed in her seven minute long diss track, titled “ShETHER,” that Nicki and Trey once hooked up.

 “Even when you stay out of the way they will have ya name all in some s***.
 Wake up to new comedy everyday.
 Focus,” Trey hit back after being dragged into Nicki and Remy’s beef, after which Oxygen reported that Minaj threw some major shade of her own by clapping back in a tweet that has since been deleted.